UtaUtaUtau/nnsvslabeling/README.md

 ```

 This script requires numpy, scipy and soundfile.
 The Log-MMSE implementation is a direct translation of [this MATLAB code](https://raw.githubusercontent.com/braindead/Noise-reduction/master/logmmse.m) into Python.

+**Slight WARNING:** `threaded_noise_remove` seems to be quite safe even with threading, but please do check if your CPU can handle it.

 **UPDATE 12/13/2022:** Made this script support denoising a single `.wav` file through the same drag and drop behavior.